 How can you improve your "brain muscles?"

 When I was a kid, a long time ago, maybe even in a different galaxy, my mentors and instructors said that the way to be successful in the world was to read, when you had problems, even emotional difficulties, gathering knowledge was the way to surmount this internal (feeling) and external issues, and so I did that.
-Still do that, and over the years I have continued to look for tools that help me develop my mental muscles.
+Still do that, and over the years I have continued to look for tools that help me develop my brain muscles.

 I remember a speed reading course that my dad bought in the 1950's for example, which had this little blue box with a shutter, which allowed only so much exposure to a phrase, and I worked with that over the years, in hopes that speed reading would make me into a brain muscle giant, but it did not seem to work much better than what I was already doing, which was read a lot.